Protecting Your Legacy

 • Defending the ward in any legal actions pending against him or her

-Many people do not realize that a biological parents is not the default guardian of a minor child’s estate.
+Many people do not realize that a biological parent is not the default guardian of a minor child’s estate.
 If a minor child is named as a beneficiary without the proper estate planning, a biological parent cannot collect any assets or funds on behalf of the minor child.
 The parent must qualify as the guardian of the estate of the minor child first.